keptn/lifecycle-toolkit/docs/content/en/docs/crd-ref/metrics/v1beta1/_index.md

-AnalysisDefinitionList contains a list of AnalysisDefinition
+AnalysisDefinitionList contains a list of AnalysisDefinition resources